danielegrattarola/GINR/README.md

 This repository contains all necessary code and commands to reproduce our results, as well as high-resolution and animated versions of the figures in the paper.

-**Make sure you're viewing the rendered HTML version of this Markdown file.**
+Make sure you're viewing the rendered HTML version of this Markdown file at https://danielegrattarola.github.io/GINR/.

 # Visualizations